POAC Frequently Asked Questions

 Can services be accessed for the same patient for more than one episode?

-Yes, funding is allocated per patient, per episode.
+Yes, funding is allocated per patient, per episode of care.
 The patient must meet the normal POAC clinical criteria each time for the case to be eligible for funding.
+There is no limit to how many times a patient may be referred.

 Does the patient need to be enrolled with a practice?